PacWave Site Observations

 TY - DATA

-There are two sites located at PacWave, aptly named PacWave North (PWN) and PacWave South (PWS).
-PWN is an autonomous test site located 2 nm offshore, has a water depth of 45-55 m, and is between 44.68 & 44.70 degrees North and 124.12 & 124.15 degrees West.
-PWS is a grid-connected test site located 6 nm offshore, has a water depth of 65-78 m, and is between 44.55 & 44.58 degrees North and 124.21 & 124.24 degrees West.
+AB - The PacWave Site Observations submission contains raw and near-real-time meteorological and oceanic measurements at the PacWave wave energy test site.
+PacWave is an open-ocean testing facility operated by Oregon State University, located off the coast of Newport, Oregon.
+The test site is split into two areas, aptly named PacWave North (PWN) and PacWave South (PWS).
+PWN is an off-grid test site located 2 nm offshore with a water depth of 45-55 m, located between 44.68 & 44.70 degrees North and 124.12 & 124.15 degrees West.
+PWS is a grid-connected test site located 6 nm offshore with a water depth of 65-78 m, located between 44.55 & 44.58 degrees North and 124.21 & 124.24 degrees West.

 The FLOATr buoys provide meteorological measurements of wind speed and direction, air temperature and pressure, shortwave radiation (light).
 An onboard CTD (conductivity-temperature-depth) sensor (Seabird SBE 37-SM MicroCAT) provides measurements of water temperature, salinity, and dissolved oxygen.
 Down-looking ADCPs (RDI Workhorse 600 kHz) installed on the FLOATr buoys provide observations of water velocity.
-Buoys are named with a 3 digit number that increases for each deployment.

-Raw data from the FLOATr buoys are stored in CSV files with the following filenames:
+Telemetered data from the FLOATr buoys are stored in CSV files with the following filenames:

 - ADCP.dat (subsampling of ADCP binary data - Teledyne Sentinel Workhorse 300khz)